mnaoumov/githooks/README.md

 Hook accepts commit if

-- it looks like **TFS1234 Some message**
+- it looks like **TFS1357 Some message**
 - it looks like **ADH Some message** - ADH (stands for *ad-hoc*) will be trimmed out
 - it is a merge, fixup, squash or revert commit
-- current branch has name like **TFS1234** - branch name will be inserted as a prefix to the commit message
+- current branch has name like **TFS1357** - branch name will be inserted as a prefix to the commit message

 In all other cases it will prompt with a dialog asking for TFS WorkItem ID or if you are committing from console it will show an interactive prompt (if **showDialogFromConsole** setting is set to false)

+HooksConfiguration has node **FakeWorkItems** which contains some WorkItems that usually is fake.
+Sometime commiters are lazy to provide a WorkItem ID and put some random ones.
+Hook detects the situation and declines such commits.

 ![Provide TFS WorkItem ID dialog](https://bitbucket.org/mnaoumov/githooks/raw/master/Help/images/provide-tfs-work-item-id-dialog.png)